Cognigy/Documentation/docs/en/docs/ai/handover-providers/user-inactivity-detection.md

 1. In the Flow editor, add the **Handover to Agent** Node.
 2. Open a Node editor by clicking the **Handover to Agent** Node.
-3. In the Node editor, go to the **Event Settings** section.
+3. In the Node editor, go to the **Event Settings** section:
-4. Toggle on the **Send Queue Event** and **Send Active Event** settings.
-By toggling on these event settings, you will be able to receive two important events in your Flow: the first event is sent when the end user enters the queue, and the second event is sent when the handover becomes active.
+4. Toggle on the **Send Queue Event** and **Send Active Event** settings:
+     - **Send Queue Event** - if enabled, an event is sent to the Flow once the end user enters the queue.
+This is a pre-requisite to detect inactivity while the end user is in the queue.
+     - **If Send Active Event** - if enabled, an event is sent to the Flow as soon as the handover becomes active, that is when the human agent sends the first message.
+This is a pre-requisite to detect inactivity while a handover is active.
 5. Click **Save Node**.

 <figure>